Mark of Ephesus: Latin influences

 Unsurprisingly, Mark concentrated on anti-Latin propaganda by recourse to differences that were most obvious to the simple Greek populace.
 For example, he noted that the Latins had no throne reserved for their hierarch in the sanctuary, the Latin priests shaved their faces "like women celebrating Mass," and various other minutiae.
 In this, Mark did not ignore various abstractions of metaphysics, yet he was more realistic and practical in his apologetics and an excellent propagandist.
 Therefore, one must read Mark's post-Florentine and anti-Latin propaganda through the optic of Mark's ends.
 Even if Mark dissented from Florence for traditional, theological motives he was quick to cite practical differences that emphasized the gulf between Latins and Greeks.

 Hymns

+Hymns as recorded by the Orthodox Church in America: